A Derivative Pricing Perspective on Liquidity Tokens in Constant Product Market Makers: Introduction

 Our primary contributions and innovations for the pricing and hedging of the liquidity position in a CPMM are threefold.
 First, in treating this liquidity position as a derivative on the underlying assets, we find the optimal execution of the position.
 That is, we deduce conditions for when a risk-neutral investor would optimally invest in (or withdraw from) the CPMM as a LP.
 With this optimal execution, second, we are able to produce a risk-neutral valuation for a liquidity token.
 As a direct consequence, the Greeks and hedging strategies for this position can be readily constructed.
 As far as the authors are aware, a formal discussion of the Greeks of the liquidity token has never been undertaken previously.
 Notably, as nearly 50\% of LPs lose money on Uniswap~\cite{loesch2021impermanent}, the introduction of a hedging strategy is of vital importance.
 Third, we bring our pricing and hedging theory to data in order to understand its performance in practice.
-We find that the prevailing market price for the CPMM liquidity token readily admits arbitrage opportunities that investors can exploit.
+We find that the prevailing market price for the CPMM liquidity token is inconsistent with the cost of the replicating portfolio in a frictionless environment with frequent rebalancing.
 Bringing the theory to the data, we construct a calibrated arbitrage-free price for the liquidity token.